BlueScale/BlueScale/README.md

         </Dial>
     </Response>

-3. If and when the phone is answered that was specified in the Number tag, BlueScale will post a status for that call, with the same parameters as step 1.
+3. If and when the phone is answered that was specified in the Number tag, BlueScale will post a status for that call, with the same parameters as step one.

      "CallId" = "B6789...",
      "From"   = "9494445566"